tlswg/tls13-spec/draft-ietf-tls-tls13.md

 well.
 Editorial changes can be managed in GitHub, but any substantive change should be discussed on the TLS mailing list.

-The primary goal of the TLS protocol is to provide privacy and data integrity between two communicating peers.
-The TLS protocol is composed of two layers: the TLS Record Protocol and the TLS Handshake Protocol.
-At the lowest level, layered on top of some reliable transport protocol (e.g., TCP {{RFC0793}}), is the TLS Record Protocol.
-The TLS Record Protocol provides connection security that has two basic properties:
+The primary goal of TLS is to provide a secure channel between two communicating peers.
+Specifically, the channel should provide the following properties.

-- The connection is private.
-Symmetric cryptography is used for data encryption (e.g., AES {{AES}}).
-The keys for this symmetric encryption are generated uniquely for each connection and are based on a secret negotiated by another the TLS Handshake Protocol.

-- The connection is reliable.
-Messages include an authentication tag which protects them against modification.

-The TLS Record Protocol is used for encapsulation of various higher-level protocols.
-One such encapsulated protocol, the TLS Handshake Protocol, allows the server and client to authenticate each other and to negotiate an encryption algorithm and cryptographic keys before the application protocol transmits or receives its first byte of data.
-The TLS Handshake Protocol provides connection security that has three basic properties:

-- The peer's identity can be authenticated using asymmetric (public key) cryptography (e.g., RSA {{RSA}}, ECDSA {{ECDSA}}) or a pre-shared symmetric key.
-The TLS server is always authenticated; client authentication is optional.
+- Authentication: The server side of the channel is always authenticated; the client side is optionally authenticated.
+Authentication can happen via asymmetric cryptography (e.g., RSA {{RSA}}, ECDSA {{ECDSA}}) or a pre-shared symmetric key.

-- The negotiation of a shared secret is secure: the negotiated secret is unavailable to eavesdroppers, and for any authenticated connection the secret cannot be obtained, even by an attacker who can place himself in the middle of the connection.

-- The negotiation is reliable: no attacker can modify the negotiation communication without being detected by the parties to the communication.
+- Confidentiality: Data sent over the channel is not visible to attackers.

+- Integrity: Data sent over the channel cannot be modified by attackers.

+These properties should be true even in the face of an attacker who controls the channel, as described in {{RFC3552}}.
+See Section [TODO] for a more formal statement of the relevant security properties.

+TLS consists of two primary protocol components:

+- A handshake protocol which authenticates the communicating parties, negotiates cryptographic modes and parameters, and establishes shared keying material.
+The handshake protocol is designed to resist tampering; an active attacker should not be able to force the peers to negotiate different parameters than they would if the connection were not under attack.

+- A record protocol which uses the parameters established by the handshake protocol to protect traffic between the communicating peers.

 One advantage of TLS is that it is application protocol independent.
-Higher-level protocols can layer on top of the TLS protocol transparently.
-The TLS standard, however, does not specify how protocols add security with TLS;
-the decisions on how to initiate TLS handshaking and how to interpret the authentication certificates exchanged are left to the judgment of the designers and implementors of protocols that run on top of TLS.
+Higher-level protocols can layer on top of TLS transparently.
+The TLS standard, however, does not specify how protocols add security with TLS; the decisions on how to initiate TLS handshaking and how to interpret the authentication certificates exchanged are left to the judgment of the designers and implementors of protocols that run on top of TLS.

+This document defines TLS version 1.3.
+While TLS 1.3 is not directly compatible with previous versions, all versions of TLS incorporate a versioning mechanism which allows clients and servers to interoperably negotiate a common version if one is supported.

 ##  Conventions and Terminology